Cs15lwi23anw/cse15l-lab-reports/index.md

-In the example, I went to another directory and use cd ~ to take me back to my home directory
+In the example, I went to another directory and use cd ~ to take me back to my home directory.
-good luck and have fun!
+Good luck and have fun!